jakubsuchybio/VSExporter/README.md

+# THIS EXTENSION IS NOT WORKING.
+IT WAS JUST A PROOF OF CONCEPT, BUT NEVER FINALIZED.
+MAYBE IN THE FUTURE I MIGHT FINISH IT.

 # VS Exporter Extension
 This extension exports shortcuts, settings and extensions.
 It can also export only non-default shortcuts and settings.